 Art, Spanish, music, dance, physical education, and appreciating differences/civics are offered throughout every elementary year.
 Preprimary students have art and music integrated into each day.
 We also offer seasonal, optional after-school clubs.

-Over 100 years ago, Dr. Maria Montessori referred to children’s “many-sided powers of adaptation,” and in this pandemic that ability is still at work as New School Montessori students quickly adapted to wearing masks in their in-person learning environments.
-Because of TNSM’s unique campus and low student-to-teacher ratios, the entire school has been able to be present all day, 5 days a week since the fall of 2020 with extended-day services available as well.
-Students have remained masked this school year.
+Because of TNSM’s unique campus and low student-to-teacher ratios, the entire school was able to be present all day, 5 days a week since the fall of 2020 with extended-day services available as well.

 Who should parents contact for more information about your school?